 Life, Realistically is about setting expectations -realistically.
 It is about the small change you can make—and embrace– right now, today.
 Every health journey starts with a small, sustainable step and that should be the focus.
 Maybe you meditate for five minutes instead of two hours.
 That is okay.
 So you had fries today.
 You are not a failure for doing so (and I hope you savored and enjoyed every one of them).
 You start small, crush that goal, and build from there.

 Acknowledge that life is not always perfect, and pivot when things do not go exactly as planned.
-Know that perfect does not exist and learn to keep going when the results you longed for do not come overnight.
+Know that perfection does not exist and learn to keep going when the results you longed for do not come overnight.
 Embrace your own life — realistically.